 - Job details: 1 impression (opened from within expanded list), 1 click (when clicked to open job hosting site), position 1.

-Example 2: A job listing not visible from minimized list (position 6).
+Example 2: A job listing not initially visible from minimized list without scrolling (position 5).

 User clicks to expand the list, clicks the job listing to see details, does not click to visit page.

-- Job listing: 1 impression (from expanded list), 1 click (to open job details), position 1 for the first impression, position 6 for the second impression.
+- Job listing: 2 impressions (from minimized list and from expanded list), 1 click (to open job details), position 1 for the first impression, position 5 for the second impression.

 - Job details: 1 impression, 0 clicks, position 1.